11/12/2024

 CEO

 None.
-I mean, I'll be very blunt.
-I think the work for higher market is not doing well.
+So, I mean, I'll be very blunt.
+I think the work for hire market is not doing well.
 And I think, you know, 13,000 jobs lost, right?
-So and then just over the last couple of weeks, we heard there are more headlines about studio shutdowns and job losses.
-So market seems to be I mean, in terms of I think job reduction, it is slowing down, but at the same time, it's not done yet.
-So I think until market correction is completed, I think the certain segments within the gaming industry, such as work for higher and services businesses like petrol will continue to feel the pressure.
+So, and then just over the last couple of weeks, we heard there are more headlines about, you know, studio shutdowns and job losses.
+So, market seems to be, I mean, in terms of, I think, job reduction, it is slowing down.
+But at the same time, it's not done yet.
+So I think until market correction is completed, I think the certain segments within the gaming industry, such as work for hire and, you know, services, businesses like petrol will continue to feel the pressure.

 speaker